wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 ### Reviewing the wis2downloader configuration

-The wis2downloader-service in the wis2box-stack can be configured using the environment variables defined in your wis2box.env file.
+The wis2downloader service in wis2box can be configured using the environment variables defined in your `wis2box.env` file.

 The following environment variables are used by the wis2downloader: